10-Q 1 star_i10q-033124.htm FORM 10-Q FOR 3/31/24 STAR ALLIANCE INTERNATIONAL CORP. 10-Q

 12

 On November 16, 2023, the Company issued a promissory note for $85,000 to a third party.
 The note bears interest at 10% and matures on January 31, 2024.
 In addition, as an additional inducement to the lender for purchasing the Note, the Company will issue 100,000,000 shares of its common stock to the lender.
 These shares are being valued at the closing stock price on the date of grant with the relative fair value accounted for as a debt discount to be amortized over the term of the loan.
-As of December 31, 2023, the shares have not yet been issued and $71,495 is disclosed as common stock to be issued.
-As of December 31, 2023, the note is presented net of $29,161 of debt discount.
+As of March 31, 2024, the shares have not yet been issued and $71,495 is disclosed as common stock to be issued.

 NOTE 7 – CONVERTIBLE NOTES AND DERIVATIVE LIABILITY